-AUA has spacious guesthouses that provides accommodation for the university guests.
-Students may request through the hospitality office to use the guesthouses to host their quests.
-Faculty and staff guests can also book these questhouses.
+AUA has spacious guest houses that provide accommodation for the University guests.
+Students may request through the hospitality office to use the guesthouses to host their guests.
+Faculty and staff guests can also book these guesthouses.

 Student Accommodation

 AUA provides accommodation in four residential apartments with different specifications: